Hello. What can we help you with?

 Your institution determines the number of titles your users can borrow at a time.

-Titles automatically expire at the end of their lending period and are returned to your digital collection.
+Titles automatically expire at the end of their lending period and are returned to your digital collection, so users never have to worry about late fees.

-If users finish borrowed titles early, they can return them manually to free up space in their account.
-Or, if they want more time with a title, they can renew it a few days before it’s due (as long as there are no holds).
+If users finish titles early, they can return them manually to free up space in their account

-Your institution sets the lending period options for each type of content in your collection (ebooks, audiobooks, magazines, and videos).
+Your institution sets the lending period options for each type of content in your collection.

 Some publishers reserve the right to set a lending period, which will override your institution’s preferred settings